eowino/release-automation/README.md

 6. The current branch will then be pushed with tags to github.

-7. The current branch will then be merged into the preprod branch.
-The preprod branch will then be pushed.
+7. The current branch will then be merged into the staging branch.
+The staging branch will then be pushed.

 8. A Github link to the release notes page for that release will be printed.